 Black soil is also known as regular soil.
-The soil comprises of various amounts of vital nutrients necessary for cultivation.
-The soil is the top part of the earth’s surface that includes disintegrated rock, humus, inorganic and organic materials.
+The soil comprises various amounts of vital nutrients necessary for cultivation.
+The soil is the top part of the earth’s surface, including disintegrated rock, humus, inorganic, and organic materials.
 Soil is classified based on size, colour and texture.
-Black soil is a type of soil that comes under the category of classification of soil based on colour.
+Black soil is a type of soil that comes under the category of soil classification based on colour.

 Black soil is also referred to as regular soil or cotton soil in India.
 As per international standards, it is known as ‘Tropical Chernozems’.
 Black soil is the third major group of soil found in India.
-As the name suggests the soil appears black in colour and hence it has gained its name as black soil.
+As the name suggests, the soil appears black, and hence it has gained its name as black soil.

 Formation of Black Soil

 Black soil is formed by the weathering or breaking process of igneous rocks.
 Then by cooling or solidification of lava originated from the volcano eruption.
-Hence, it is also called as the lava soil.
+Hence, it is also called lava soil.

 Places where black soil is found

-The black soil is majorly found in the parts of Gujarat, Maharashtra, Western parts of Madhya Pradesh, North- Western Andhra Pradesh, Karnataka, Tamil Nadu, Rajasthan, Chhattisgarh, Jharkhand up to Raj Mahal hills.
-The two popular plateaus that is the Deccan plateau and Malwa plateau also lie in the stretch of black soil.
+The black soil is majorly found in Gujarat, Maharashtra, Western parts of Madhya Pradesh, North- Western Andhra Pradesh, Karnataka, Tamil Nadu, Rajasthan, Chhattisgarh, Jharkhand up to Raj Mahal hills.
+The two popular plateaus that are the Deccan plateau and the Malwa plateau, also lie in black soil stretch.